frazer-lab/iPSCORE_Multi-QTL_Resource/README.md

 3. RNA-seq

 ## Figures
-Contains jupyter notebooks and scripts for generating figures in the paper
+Contains scripts for generating figures in the paper